 Frank Watterson Jackson was born in Fayette County, Pennsylvania USA in 1874.
 He was an attorney in general practice.
-From 1895-98 he studied Greek history and literature at the Chicago University and received an M.A from there in 1898.
+From 1895-1898 he studied Greek history and literature at the Chicago University and received an M.A degree in 1898.
 He then taught Greek at the Mount Pleasant Preparatory School from 1898-1901.1 It was his proficiency in Greek that led in 1901 to his appointment as Consul to Greece with residency at Patras.
 He served as Consul to Greece until 1903, when he resigned.

-Between 1917-21 he served as chairman of the Greek Relief Committee (GRC), a New York based organisation whose aim was to provide relief to the Greeks of the Ottoman Empire.2 On October of 1917, as chairman of the Greek Relief Committee (also known as Relief Committee for Greeks of Asia Minor), Jackson made a statement which was published in various newspapers describing the plight of the Ottoman Greeks.
+Between 1917-21 he served as chairman of the Relief Committee for Greeks of Asia Minor, also known as the Greek Relief Committee (GRC), a New York based organisation whose aim was to provide relief to the Greeks of the Ottoman Empire.2 On October of 1917, as chairman of the GRC, Jackson made a statement which was published in various newspapers describing the plight of the Ottoman Greeks.
 He said:

 The remainder of Jackson's statement can be viewed here.